Capitol Corridor: Service changes

-Service was gradually increased from the original three daily round trips.
-The fifth round trip was added in November 1998, followed by the sixth in February 1999.

 Installation of positive train control along the route was completed by November 2018.
 In response to low ridership as a result of the COVID-19 pandemic, the Capitol Corridor schedule was reduced to five daily trips on March 21, 2020, with discontinued Auburn service and many trips ending in Oakland.
 Three runs were added back on June 1 and Auburn service restored.

 Proposed expansion

-New stations
+Infill stations

-Additional stations have been proposed along the route at Hercules, Benicia, and Dixon.
+Infill stations have been proposed along the route at Hercules, Benicia, and Dixon.

-Vision Plan
+Vision Plan and Realignment

-The Capitol Corridor Vision Implementation Plan is a long range outline of possible improvements to the service; several realignments along existing and new right-of-ways were considered and studied.
-Near term suggested improvements include double tracking between San Jose and a realignment to the Coast Subdivision and a new station at the Ardenwood Park-and-Ride followed by track improvements between Emeryville and Richmond.
+The Capitol Corridor Vision Implementation Plan is a long-range outline of possible improvements to the service; several realignments along existing and new right-of-ways were considered and studied.
+Near-term suggested improvements include double tracking between San Jose and a realignment to the Coast Subdivision, and a new station at the Ardenwood Park-and-Ride, followed by track improvements between Emeryville and Richmond.
 Later goals include tunneling under Jack London Square to eliminate the street-running section there, rerouting freight traffic over another right-of-way between Sacramento and Martinez, and eventual electrification of the line.

 The 2018 Senate Bill 1 allocated $93 million in funds for the Capitol Corridor, partially for planning the realignment to the Coast Subdivision.
 As of June 2020, the Draft Environmental Impact Report for the realignment (branded as South Bay Connect) is expected to be completed at the end of 2020, followed by the Final Environmental Impact Report a year later.
 Design is to take place in 2022–23, with construction beginning in 2024.
-The project is to have a single new station at Ardenwood (at SR 84); stations at Hayward (at SR 92) and Newark Junction were considered but rejected.
+The project is to have a single new station at the Ardenwood Park & Ride in Fremont; stations at Hayward (at SR 92) and Newark Junction were considered but rejected.